ibm-cloud-docs/containers/ts-ingress-must-gather.md

 {{site.data.keyword.attribute-definition-list}}

-# Gathering Ingress logs
+# Gathering Ingress details for debugging
 {: #ingress-must-gather}
 {: support}

-Run the following commands to gather the required logs for debugging Ingress.
+Run the following commands to gather the required logs and details for debugging Ingress.
 {: shortdesc}

 1. Get nodes and node labels.